axiomiety/axiomiety.github.io/misc/index.markdown

 ### Matasano Crypto Challenge ###

 Currently on set 3 - finished the 17th problem.
 The terms of the challenge prohibit me from sharing solutions/doing write-ups but I'd like to expand on some of the topics covered at some point.
-Take a look at `crypto_utils` in my [crashburn repo](http://www.github.com/axiomiety)
+Take a look at [`crypto_utils` in my crashburn repo](https://github.com/axiomiety/crashburn/blob/master/crypto_utils.py).

 ### Code ###